-The SQL GOTO statement is used to alter the flow of a program.
-When the execution reaches the GOTO statement, then it will jump unconditionally to the label specified in the goto statement.
+The SQL Server GOTO statement is used to alter the flow of a program.
+When the execution reaches the SQL GOTO statement, it will jump unconditionally to the label specified in it.

-The basic syntax of the GOTO Statement in SQL Server is as follows:
+The syntax of the SQL Server GOTO Statement is

-The label specified after the goto statement is the location, where we place the statements to execute.
+The label specified after the goto statement is the location where we place the code to execute.

-This program will check whether the person is pass or fail using SQL server Goto Statement.
+This program will check whether the person is pass or failed using the SQL Goto Statement.

 DECLARE @TotalMaarks INT SET @TotalMaarks = 49 IF @TotalMaarks >= 50 GOTO Pass IF @TotalMaarks < 50 GOTO Fail Pass: PRINT ' Congratulations ' PRINT ' You pass the Examination ' RETURN Fail: PRINT ' You Failed! ' PRINT ' Better Luck Next Time ' RETURN GO

-Let us replace the @TotalMarks value with 76, and we replaced the second If statement with ELSE block
+Let us replace the @TotalMarks value with 76, and we replaced the second If condition with the ELSE block.

 IF @TotalMaarks >= 50 GOTO Pass ELSE GOTO Fail

-In the above code, Pass and Fail are the labels we used.
-First we declared integer variable @Totalmarks and assigned value 49 to it
+In the above SQL Server code, we used Pass and Fail labels.
+First, we declared the integer variable @Totalmarks and assigned value 49 to it.

 DECLARE @TotalMaarks INT SET @TotalMaarks = 49

-In the next line we used SQL IF ELSE to check whether @Totalmarks is greater than or equal to 50 or not.
+In the next line, we used IF ELSE to check whether @Totalmarks is greater than or equal to 50 or not.

 IF @TotalMaarks >= 50

-If the condition is TRUE then Goto statement inside the If block will take the execution to the Pass label, and execute the statements inside the Pass label
+If the above condition is TRUE, then the Sql Server Goto statement inside the If block will take the execution to the Pass label and execute the print messages inside the Pass label.

 PRINT ' Congratulations ' PRINT ' You pass the Examination '<br>

-f the condition is FLASE (Else block) then, Goto statement inside the Else block will take the execution to the Fail label, and execute the statements inside the Fail label
+When the condition is FALSE (Else block executed).
+It means the Else block will take the execution to the Fail label and execute the messages inside it.

 PRINT ' You Failed! ' PRINT ' Better Luck Next Time '

-NOTE: Although SQL Server supports GOTO statement, it is always good practice to avoid using it or at least minimize the usage.
+NOTE: Although it supports the GOTO, it is always good practice to avoid using it or at least minimize its usage.